Baked Chicken Gnocchi with Garlic Parmesan Cream Sauce

 5

-Arrange chicken thighs in the prepared baking dish.
-Top with cooked gnocchi, spinach, and cream sauce.
-Roast in the oven until thoroughly cooked, about 25-30 minutes.
+Arrange chicken in the prepared baking dish.
+Top with uncooked gnocchi and cream sauce.
+Roast until the chicken is thoroughly cooked, about 25–30 minutes.
+Serve hot, garnished with parsley.

 chicken to be put in oven